 ● shawl or light blanket for morning and evening sessions

 ● Dharma reading material and/or journal for time between sessions

 *Please let us know in advance if you have any medical conditions.

-DANA (GENEROSITY): To allow the monastic teachers to continue their dharma work, support from the students is appreciated.
-There will be an opportunity to offer katas and contribute at the end of each retreat.
+DANA (GENEROSITY): To allow the monastic teachers to continue their Dharma work, support from the students is appreciated.
+There will be an opportunity to offer katas and contribute at the end of the retreat.